 Personal data protection

-- The protection of individuals with regard to the processing of personal data by the EBA is based on Regulation (EC) N° 45/2001 of the European Parliament and of the Council of 18 December 2000 as implemented by the EBA in its implementing rules adopted by its Management Board.
+- The protection of individuals with regard to the processing of personal data by the EBA is based on Regulation (EU) 2018/1725 of the European Parliament and of the Council on the protection of individuals with regard to the processing of personal data by the Union institutions and bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC (‘EUDPR') as implemented by the EBA in its implementing rules adopted by its Management Board.

 In this respect:

-- The EBA's Data Protection Officer ensures that the provisions of both the Regulation and the Implementing Rules are applied and advises controllers on fulfilling their obligations (see in particular Article 24 of the Regulation).
+- The EBA ensures that the provisions of both the Regulation and the Implementing Rules are applied and that the data protection officer is involved, properly and in a timely manner, in all issues which relate to the protection of personal data.
+Based on such involvement, the data protection officer informs and advises the controller of their obligations under the Regulation (see in particular Article 45 of the EUDPR).

-- For all EU institutions and bodies, the European Data Protection Supervisor acts as an independent supervisory authority (see Articles 41 to 45 of the Regulation).
+- For all EU institutions and bodies, the European Data Protection Supervisor acts as an independent supervisory authority (see Articles 52 to 62 of the EUDPR).

 The EBA website provides links to third party sites.
 Since we do not control them, we encourage you to review their privacy policies.